 2. Semi-Finishing

-Semi-finishing is an intermediate step in the profile milling process after the roughing stage is complete.
+Semi-finishing is an intermediate step in the profile milling process, following the completion of the roughing stage.
 The purpose of semi-finishing is to remove some of the excess material left over from the roughing process and get the part closer to its final shape so that the finishing stage won’t struggle to remove enough material.
 Semi-finishing tools are typically smaller than roughing tools and have a higher number of cutting edges to remove material more precisely.
 Ball nose end mills are popular options.

 3. Finishing

 Finishing is usually the final step in the profile milling process.
-In the finishing stage, very precise cutting tools shave the part down to its final dimensions, leaving a high-quality surface finish.
-High-precision cutting tools such as ball nose end mills are used in this stage.
+In the finishing stage, exact cutting tools shave the part down to its final dimensions, leaving a high-quality surface finish.
+High-precision cutting tools, such as ball-nose end mills, are used in this stage.

 4. Super-Finishing

-Super-finishing is an optional step in the profile milling process which is used to achieve even higher-quality surface finishes and tighter dimensional accuracy.
-The super-finishing stage is usually employed in applications where extreme precision or surface finishes are required, such as in the aerospace industry.
+Super-finishing is an optional step in the profile milling process, which is used to achieve even higher-quality surface finishes and tighter dimensional accuracy.
+The super-finishing stage is usually employed in applications requiring extreme precision or surface finishes, such as in the aerospace industry.

 What Are the Different Tools Used for Profile Milling?